Gregory and the Hawk

-Meredith Godreau is an American singer-songwriter performing under the pseudonym Gregory and the Hawk.
-Active since 2001, Godreau initially enjoyed independent success with two EPs and a full-length album selling a total of 15,000 copies.
+Meredith Marie Godreau is an American singer-songwriter performing under the pseudonym Gregory and the Hawk, active since 2001.

 Early life

 Originally from Medfield, Massachusetts, Godreau moved to Potsdam, New York, when she was twelve.
-This was where she learned a number of instruments, including piano, clarinet, oboe, violin and viola before settling on her "$70 Christmas gift": the guitar.

 Career

-Godreau then took on the pseudonym Gregory and the Hawk in 2003 to avoid being pigeonholed as a singer-songwriter, despite citing her influences as Nick Drake, Liz Phair and PJ Harvey.
+Godreau took on the pseudonym Gregory and the Hawk in 2003, citing her influences as Nick Drake, Liz Phair and PJ Harvey.
 The name was derived from her brother, Gregory, and his imaginary childhood hawk.

 Demo EP

 She released her demo EP, including early versions of "Boats and Birds" and "Isabelle".
 When asked about going by her real name, Godreau responded, "There is no reason for it.
-But, I’d walk by places and it’d say ‘Playing Tonight – Joe Jones’ and I think that was super-boring and I’d never want to go to that show."
+But, I'd walk by places and it'd say 'Playing Tonight – Joe Jones' and I think that was super-boring and I'd never want to go to that show."

 Godreau began playing solo shows in small venues around New England until 2005 when she met Mike McGuire in New York.
 They played live shows together for several months before the bass guitarist Jeff Ratner and drummer Adam Christgau (both of the New York band Paper And Sand) joined the band.
 The four of them recorded the Boats and Birds EP.

 Boats and Birds EP

 In 2006, Gregory and the Hawk self-released the Boats and Birds EP as a home-studio project containing the songs "Isabelle" and "Boats and Birds".
-Both songs received a great amount of attention on the MySpace social networking website, increasing Gregory and the Hawk's popularity.
 Soon after the release, the four friends moved apart, and so Godreau began playing live with just Ratner on upright bass, and herself on acoustic guitar and vocals.